forcedotcom/go-soql/README.md

 You can find detailed usage in `marshaller_test.go`.

 Intended users of this package are developers writing clients to interact with Salesforce.
 They can now define golang structs, annotate them and generate SOQL queries to be passed to Salesforce API.
 Great thing about this is that the json structure of returned response matches with selectClause, so you can just unmarshal response into the golang struct that was annotated with `selectClause` and now you have your query response directly available in golang struct.

+## Tags explained

+This section explains each of the supported tags in detail

 ### Top level tags